3NZ1I/referral-_hlp/frontend/DOCUMENTATION.md

 ### 📥 Data Import
 - **XLSX Import**: Import data from Excel/KoboToolbox exports
+### UI Updates (Notes & Comments)
+- **Notes field handling**: All `note`-typed fields are now hidden from the Case Detail card views (they are still displayed as the 'Notes' column in case lists).
+This reduces verbosity in detail cards while keeping the list title and export-friendly columns intact.
+Note that `note` type fields remain available in the `raw` payload for admin users.
+- **Comments placement**: The Comments panel was moved from the bottom of the case detail page to just under the primary metadata (Case Number / Status / Assigned Staff / Category grid).
+This makes comments easier to find when reviewing case details.

+### Sensitive Fields & Admin-only Visibility
+- **Admin-only sensitive fields**: Fields that may contain PII such as `id_card_nu`, `family_card_nu`, and `passport_nu_001` are **now hidden from non-admin users** in API responses and UI rendering.
+These fields remain present in the data store and are visible in the UI for admin users only.
+This change affects `GET /cases`, `GET /cases/{id}`, and `GET /import/jobs/{job_id}`.
+- **Back-end sanitization**: The server sanitizes `raw` fields for non-admin users server-side to ensure sensitive values are not inadvertently returned to non-admin clients.

+### Import: Server Fallback & CORS
+- **Server fallback**: The frontend will attempt to import XLSX files as a single server job.
+If `/api/import` fails, the UI falls back to per-row creates and/or local-only import and notifies the user.
+The UI also now provides clearer messages to indicate whether the error was due to authentication/permission, file size, or inability to reach the server.
+- **CORS & credentials**: If the frontend calls the backend with `credentials: 'include'` (cookies or credentials), the server must echo the `Origin` in `Access-Control-Allow-Origin` instead of returning `'*'` as the wildcard.
+The backend now echoes `Origin` (when allowed by `CORS_ORIGINS`) to support credentialed requests and avoid browser blocking.

 - **Field Mapping**: Automatic mapping of survey fields to system fields
 - **Batch Import**: Process multiple cases at once